Skip to main content

 docker inspect --format '{{.State.Status}}' web

-β€’ use --format with Go templates to extract specific fields.
+β€’ pair with --format Go templates to extract one field (canonical scripting pattern).

 docker events